Alvor1991/PP4-Physio/TESTING.md

 ### Responsiveness

-* [Am I Responsive?](http://ami.responsivedesign.is/#) was used to check the responsiveness of the site pages across different devices.

 * Chrome DevTools was used to test responsiveness in different screen sizes during the development process.

 ## Manual Testing